 Reflecting Retrievers: Undergraduate Student Process Group

-Reflecting Retrievers: Undergraduate Student Process Group provides a safe, confidential space for students to find a sense of connection and shared understanding as well as an opportunity to learn from others’ experiences.
+This group provides a safe, confidential space for students to find a sense of connection, shared understanding, and an opportunity to learn from others’ experiences.
 Members will also learn how to make new relationships and/or improve existing ones.
-The ultimate goal is for members to gain greater self-knowledge and develop more meaningful connections with friends, family, partners, etc. The group requires a semester-long commitment.
+The goal is for members to gain greater self-knowledge and develop more meaningful connections with friends, family, partners, etc. The group requires a semester-long commitment.

 Graduate Student Support Group